shahmilav/jaguar/README.md

 <h1 align="center">Jaguar</h1>
 <p align="center">
-    <i>Jaguar</i> is an open source Java project that aims to be a fully functioning web app.
-It has a login and sign up page to
-    access the dashboard.
+    Jaguar is an open source Java project that aims to be a fully functioning web app.
+It has a login and sign up page to access the dashboard.
 </p>